-С Categories Materiality Initiatives Major KPIs (Key Performance Indicators) Target Year 1 Management a complete climate change Reduction by 46% from the FY2013 level (net zero by 2050) 2030/2050 environment Measures to combat climate change Reduction of CO 2 emissions Receipt of ZEB Oriented certification for T1 satellite in the terminal expansion project 2025 Offering of ethical products at all directly managed (JAT's select) stores 1 2025 Effective use of limited resources Introduction of eco-friendly materials and merchandise Introduction of wooden structure/interior decoration to T1 satellite in the terminal expansion project 2025 chinomient Effective use of infliced resources Mark and all and an analysis of Identification of issues for reducing food waste in the Group's restaurant business and set FY2025 targets 2023 Waste reduction/resource recycling Closed-loop recycling of all PET bottles collected at terminals 2025 Enhanced terminal functionality Continuous receipt of "5 Star Airport" rating from SKYTRAX (terminal expansion, smoother passenger flows, enhanced signage, diverse commercial facilities, etc.) 2 Every straight year Continuous receipt of the 1st rating from SKYTRAX in the "World's Cleanest Airport" category Every straight year Assurance of safety and security Continuous implementation of disaster drills, etc. (150 times/year; 3,000 total participants/year) Every straight yea Development of a safe, comfortable and advanced airport B Continuous receipt of the 1st rating from SKYTRAX in the "Best PRM & Accessible Facilities" categoryEvery straight year Every straight yea Promotion of universal design Completion of the initiative to introduce mobile electric carts and self-driving wheelchairs to all terminals 2025 Use of digital technologies A wider use of digital and robotic technologies in the five categories of (1) cleaning; (2) guidance/translation; (3) mobility support; (4) security; and (5) retailing and food service 2025 Contribution to local and regional communities Creation of interaction with local communities Installation of permanent local specialty stores in the premises of Haneda Airport within FY2023; holding of promotional campaigns at event spaces at least 24 times a year Every straight yea Provision of know-how acquired in the Haneda Airport and products (robots, etc.) installed therein to overseas airports and other facilities at the rate of 50 cases a year 2025 Benefit-sharing with local communities Continued participation of at least 1,000 people, including local (Ota City) elementary and junior high school students, in the airport tours and work experience programs Every straight yea social Grand opening of the HICity (benefit sharing with local communities by providing medical services, creating vibrancy, offering a traffic hub, etc.) 2023 Human resource development Transformation of workforce into a group of real Active recruitment and development of human resources with diverse skills Every straight yea professionals Creation of innovative businesses and improvement of business operations through cross-industry/industry-academia collaboration and secondment of personnel to outside entities Every straight year Improved employee engagement Embedding of internal branding activities (Plus One Promotion) into the mindset of all JAT Group executives to promote the development of "human resources who can think and take on challenges on their own" 2025 Rate of childcare leave being taken by male workers: 100%; Rate of managerial posts being assumed by female personnel: 40%Non-consolidated basis 2027 Promotion of diversity and inclusion and respect for human rights Promotion of diversity and inclusion Employment rate of persons with disabilities: 6.6% Non-consolidated basis 2025 Implementation of human rights due diligence Investigation of human rights risks and identification of issues and countermeasures 2023 Ensuring of thorough compliance Zero incidents of inappropriate behavior (serious misconduct/violations) in corporate activities Every straight yea 1 Promotion of fair business activities Formulation of sustainable procurement guidelines and dissemination thereof to business partners 3 2023 Strengthening of sustainability governance Dialogue with experts (twice a year) Every straight yea governance Change begins of tiels are a second Strengthening of risk management systems Establishment of the Risk Management Committee and a PDCA cycle for priority risks 2023 Strengthening of risk management Cybersecurity Zero incidents that result from a lack of adequate cybersecurity measures and have a serious impact on the terminal building operations Every straight year
+Major KPIs (Key Performance Indicators) Target Year Reduction by 46% from the FY2013 level (net zero by 2050) 2030/2050 Receipt of ZEB Oriented certification for T1 satellite in the terminal expansion project 2025 Offering of ethical products at all directly managed (JAT's select) stores 1 2025 Introduction of wooden structure/interior decoration to T1 satellite in the terminal expansion project 2025 Identification of issues for reducing food waste in the Group's restaurant business and set FY2025 targets 2023 Closed-loop recycling of all PET bottles collected at terminals 2025 Continuous receipt of "5 Star Airport" rating from SKYTRAX (terminal expansion, smoother passenger flows, enhanced signage, diverse commercial facilities, etc.) 2 Every straight year Continuous receipt of the 1st rating from SKYTRAX in the "World's Cleanest Airport" category Every straight year Continuous implementation of disaster drills, etc. (150 times/year; 3,000 total participants/year) Every straight year Continuous receipt of the 1st rating from SKYTRAX in the "Best PRM & Accessible Facilities" categoryEvery straight year Every straight year Completion of the initiative to introduce mobile electric carts and self-driving wheelchairs to all terminals 2025 A wider use of digital and robotic technologies in the five categories of (1) cleaning; (2) guidance/translation; (3) mobility support; (4) securi and (5) retailing and food service ity; 2025 Installation of permanent local specialty stores in the premises of Haneda Airport within FY2023; holding of promotional campaigns at ever spaces at least 24 times a year nt Every straight year Provision of know-how acquired in the Haneda Airport and products (robots, etc.) installed therein to overseas airports and other facilities a rate of 50 cases a year t the 2025 Continued participation of at least 1,000 people, including local (Ota City) elementary and junior high school students, in the airport tours as work experience programs nd Every straight year Grand opening of the HICity (benefit sharing with local communities by providing medical services, creating vibrancy, offering a traffic hub, or etc.) 2023 Active recruitment and development of human resources with diverse skills Every straight year Creation of innovative businesses and improvement of business operations through cross-industry/industry-academia collaboration and secondment of personnel to outside entities Every straight year Embedding of internal branding activities (Plus One Promotion) into the mindset of all JAT Group executives to promote the development of "human resources who can think and take on challenges on their own" 2025 Rate of childcare leave being taken by male workers: 100%; Rate of managerial posts being assumed by female personnel: 40%Non-consolidated basis 2027 Employment rate of persons with disabilities: 6.6% Non-consolidated basis 2025 Investigation of human rights risks and identification of issues and countermeasures 2023 Zero incidents of inappropriate behavior (serious misconduct/violations) in corporate activities Every straight year Formulation of sustainable procurement guidelines and dissemination thereof to business partners 3 2023 Dialogue with experts (twice a year) Every straight year Establishment of the Risk Management Committee and a PDCA cycle for priority risks 2023 Zero incidents that result from a lack of adequate cybersecurity measures and have a serious impact on the terminal building operation Every S straight year at take into consideration local production and consumption, organic products, alternative meat/milk products, etc. won various awards, including the "5 Star Airport" rating (for nine consecutive years since 2014) and the 1st rank in the "Best Airport Terminal Cleanliness" category (for seven consecutive aluation category for facilities that consider the elderly, people with disabilities, and those who have been injured